Backprop-Free Reinforcement Learning with Active Neural Generative Coding: Active Neural Generative Coding

-\paragraph{The ANGC Agent: Putting It All Together} At a high level, the proposed ANGC framework prescribes the joint interaction of the controller and generator modules describe above.
-At each time step, the agent, given observation/state $\mathbf{o}_t \in \mathcal{R}^{D \times 1}$ (which could contain continuous or discrete variables), is to perform a discrete action $a_t$\footnote{We focus on discrete actions in this study and leave generalization to continuous actions for future work.} and receive from its environment the result of its action, i.e., observation $\mathbf{o}_{t+1}$ and possibly an external reward signal $r^{ep}_t$.
+In essence, the proposed ANGC framework prescribes the joint interaction of the controller and generator modules described above.
+At each time step, the agent, given observation $\mathbf{o}_t \in \mathcal{R}^{D \times 1}$ (which could contain continuous or discrete variables), is to perform a discrete action $a_t$\footnote{We focus on discrete actions in this study and leave generalization to continuous actions for future work.} and receive from its environment the result of its action, i.e., observation $\mathbf{o}_{t+1}$ and possibly an external reward signal $r^{ep}_t$.
 The controller is responsible for deciding which action to take next while the generator actively attempts to guess the (next) state of the agent's environment.
 Upon taking an action $a_t$, the generator's prediction is corrected using the values of the sensory sample drawn from the environment, allowing it to iteratively craft a compressed internal impression of the agent's world.
-The inability of the generator to accurately predict the incoming sensory sample $\mathbf{o}_{t+1}$ will be used to guide the agent to explore its environment in a fashion that ultimately reduces its (long-term) surprisal and thus improve the controller's ability to extract an effective policy/plan to achieve a goal.
+The inability of the generator to accurately predict the incoming sensory sample $\mathbf{o}_{t+1}$ provides the agent with a strong guide to exploring its environment, reducing its (long-term) surprisal and thus improving the controller's ability to extract an effective policy/plan.

-The complete ANGC agent is specified in Algorithm \ref{algo:angc_process}\footnote{Note that $\mathcal{E}[\ell]$ means ``retrieve the $\ell$th item in $\mathcal{E}''$.} and graphically depicted in Figure \ref{fig:angc_agent}.
-Note that Algorithm \ref{algo:angc_process} implements the the full simulation of the agent's inference and synaptic adjustment over an $E$-episode long stream (where each episode is at most $T$ steps long -- note that $T$ can vary with time as in the case of episode streams).
-In addition to the target controller modification described in the last sub-section, we also integrate a simple form of experience replay memory $\mathcal{M}$ \cite{o2010play,mnih2015human} (implemented as a ring buffer where mini-batches used for training are created by sampling stored transitions uniformly at random).
-This stabilizes the learning process by removing correlations in the observation sequence encountered by the ANGC agent.
+The complete ANGC agent is specified in Algorithm \ref{algo:angc_process}\footnote{$\mathcal{E}[\ell]$ means ``retrieve the $\ell$th item in $\mathcal{E}''$.} and depicted in Figure \ref{fig:angc} (right).
+Note that Algorithm \ref{algo:angc_process} implements the full simulation of ANGC's inference and synaptic adjustment over an $E$-episode long stream (each episode is at most $T$ steps long -- where $T$ could vary with time).
+In addition to the target controller modification described earlier, we integrate experience replay memory $\mathcal{M}$ \cite{o2010play,mnih2015human} (implemented as a ring buffer with mini-batches sampled from stored transitions uniformly at random).
+This stabilizes the learning process by removing correlations in the observation sequence.